wtmmac/ditto/README.md

-The replication scripts come bundled with a modified version of the [python-mysql-replication](https://github.com/noplay/python-mysql-replication) library that must be installed before we can run the replication script.
-The
+The replication scripts come bundled with a modified version of the [python-mysql-replication](https://github.com/noplay/python-mysql-replication) library that must be installed before we can replicate.

 Enter the python-mysql-replication directory: